Aakanksha007/SQL50_leetcode/README.md

-Practicing 50 Leetcode  problems on SQL to sharpen SQL skills
+Practicing 50 Leetcode  problems on SQL to sharpen SQL skills.